vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 [ Vol.

 A, B, C and so on.
 I may state that I have hardly ever remained content by borrowing references to Sanskrit authorities given by my predecessors, but have seen personally each reference to Sanskrit works except where I expressly state from whom I borrow a particular reference.
 Sorensen's Index of the Mahābhārata and the Vedic Index of Macdonell and Keith have been used in several places.
 I have also derived material help from the volumes of the Imperial Gazetteer and from the several volunies of the Bombay Gazetteer.
 The same may be said about Wilson's translation of Visnupurāna (ed. by Hall, 1864-1877), Pargiter's notes to his translation of the Mārkan. deyapurāņa, Dr. B. C. Law's paper on the mountains and rivers of India' in the Journal of the Department of Letters, Calcutta University, vol. 28 and Dr. Hemchandra Raychaud huri's 'Studies in Indian Antiquities' (1932), and the paper on 'Ancient towns and cities in Gujarat and Kathiawad' in I. A. vol. 54.
 I have consulted only a few Māhātmyas of tirthas.
 Recently, Prof. V. R. Ramchandra Dikshitar of Madras has published a useful work "The Purāņa Index' (volumes I and II covering over 1400 pages) which collects material from five Purānas only viz. the Bhāgavata, Brahmānda, Matsya, Vāyu and Visnu.
 The two volumes reach up to the Sanskrit letter 'ma' only.
 I, for my part, do not agree with much that he says about the age of the Purānas in general and of the five Purānas (which he has digested) in particular, but this is not the place to go into that question.
 Besides, his work has to be used with some caution.
 In several places the work is misleading.
 To take only a fe examples.
 On p.
-547 he lists "Godhūma', makes the remark ‘fit for śrāddha' and cites four references from the Vişnupurāņa alone.
+547 he lists "Godhūma', makes the remark ‘fit for śrāddha' and cites four references from the Viṣnupurāņa alone.
 One may prima facie think that Godhūma is here some place fit for śrāddha.
-As a matter of fact in all the references from the Vişnupurāņa 'Godhūma' means 'wheat' and nothing more, which no doubt is fit food for śrāddha.
-But other fit things such as 'ikşu' (declared to be fit for sraddha by Vāyu 78. -8) are not included at all.
+As a matter of fact in all the references from the Viṣnupurāņa 'Godhūma' means 'wheat' and nothing more, which no doubt is fit food for śrāddha.
+But other fit things such as 'ikṣu' (declared to be fit for sraddha by Vāyu 78. -8) are not included at all.
 On p.
 123 A.śokavana is not a proper name, but only a forest of Asoka trees, as the preceding word 'drāksāvana' (in Vāyu 38.
 68) indicates.
 So also Kamala prabhava (not 'prabhavā' as printed on p.
 316 of vol. I) is not a river (in Matsya 163.
 62, Anandaśrama ed.) but is only a sus adjective of the word Sona that follows.
 On p.
 316 of vol. II Hobb states that the river Pārā rises from Rsyavān, but the Matsya round 114, 24 on which he relies says it springs from Pāriyātra.
 On the same page he gives the entry "Pārāvāratata sacred to darkar Oriental

 POONA